magento/merchdocs/src/shipping/usps.md

    * `Fixed`
    * `Percent`

-1. To determine how the handling fee is applied, set **Handling Applied**:
+1. To determine how the handling fee is applied, set **Handling Applied** to one of the following:

    * `Per Order`
    * `Per Package`